AXorsk/abstraction/README.md

 # abstraction
-An abstract canvas for abstract mind
+An abstract canvas for abstract mind ?!

+> 闲的